Wire report

 What happened

-According to The Verge’s source item, Microsoft and OpenAI broke up — now they’re ready to fight, At Microsoft’s annual Build conference on Tuesday, the company announced a slew of new or expanded AI initiatives, including a super app, in-house reasoning models, a cybersecurity tool, and OpenClaw-esque AI agents.
+According to The Verge’s report, Microsoft and OpenAI broke up — now they’re ready to fight, At Microsoft’s annual Build conference on Tuesday, the company announced a slew of new or expanded AI initiatives, including a super app, in-house reasoning models, a cybersecurity tool, and OpenClaw-esque AI agents.
 All this news added up to a clear message: Microsoft is positioned to be one of the biggest players in AI, and it’s […] At Microsoft’s annual Build conference on Tuesday, the company announced a slew of new or expanded AI initiatives, including a super app, in-house reasoning models, a cybersecurity tool, and OpenClaw-esque AI agents.
 All this news added up to a clear message: Microsoft is positioned to be one of the biggest players in AI, and it’s finally acting like it.
 For years, Microsoft’s AI business leaned hard on its early and exclusive partnership with OpenAI.
 But the drama-filled marriage slowly devolved into a situationship, and the pair effectively separate

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T14:04:00+00:00.
+The report is dated 2026-06-03T14:04:00+00:00.

 What to watch